L1M1N4L/A-guide-to-learning-Japanese/README.md

 1. [Introduction / preface](#introduction-to-japanese-language)
    - Hardstuck?
    - Fudge "Japanese courses"
+   - You Might Not Be as Good as You Think
+   - Immersive Language Learning Journey
 2. [Getting Started](#getting-started)
    - Introduction to Hiragana and Katakana
    - Basic Vocabulary and Phrases